What Is a Good DSO?

 For many accounts receivable departments, Days Sales Outstanding (DSO) is one of the primary metrics by which they’re measured.
-It’s a straightforward and simple metric that answers, “how good are we at getting paid?”
+It’s a straightforward and simple metric that answers the question, “how good are we at getting paid?”

 It’s accepted across all industries that DSO is a reliable measurement tool.
 What’s not accepted, however, is what an ideal score is.
 It’s not difficult to define your DSO number, but it can be difficult to contextualize it.